Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-BACKGROUND: Research activity usually improves outcomes by being translated into practice.
-However, there is developing evidence that research activity itself may improve the overall performance of health care organisations.
-However, evidence that these relationships represent a causal impact of research activity is less clear.
+BACKGROUND: Research activity usually improves outcomes by being translated into practice; however, there is developing evidence that research activity itself may improve the overall performance of healthcare organisations.
+Evidence that these relationships represent a causal impact of research activity is, however, less clear.
 Additionally, the bulk of the existing evidence relates to hospital settings, and it is not known if those relationships would also be found in general practice, where most patient contacts occur.
-AIM: We sought to (a) test whether there were significant relationships between research activity in general practice and organisational performance (b) test whether those relationships were plausibly causal.
-DESIGN AND SETTING: We analysed national data between 2008 and 2019 using cross sectional and longitudinal analyses, on general practices in England.
-METHODS: We used cross-sectional, panel and instrumental variable analyses to explore relationships between research activity (including measures from the NIHR Clinical Research Network and the Royal College of General Practitioners) and practice performance (including clinical quality of care, patient reported experience of care, prescribing quality and hospital admissions) Results: In cross-sectional analyses, research activity was positively associated with several measures of practice performance, including clinical quality of care, patient reported experience of care, and reduced hospital admissions.
-The associations were generally modest in magnitude.
-However, longitudinal analyses did not support a reliable causal relationship.
+AIM: To test 1) whether there are significant relationships between research activity in general practice and organisational performance; and 2) whether those relationships are plausibly causal.
+DESIGN AND SETTING: National data were analysed between 2008 and 2019, using cross-sectional and longitudinal analyses on general practices in England.
+METHOD: Cross-sectional, panel, and instrumental variable analyses were employed to explore relationships between research activity (including measures from the National Institute for Health and Care Research Clinical Research Network and the Royal College of General Practitioners) and practice performance (including clinical quality of care, patient-reported experience of care, prescribing quality, and hospital admissions).
+RESULTS: In cross-sectional analyses, different measures of research activity were positively associated with several measures of practice performance, but most consistently with clinical quality of care and accident and emergency attendances.
+The associations were generally modest in magnitude; however, longitudinal analyses did not support a reliable causal relationship.
 CONCLUSION: Similar to findings from hospital settings, research activity in general practice is associated with practice performance.
 There is less evidence that research is causing those improvements, although this may reflect the limited level of research activity in most practices.
-We identified no negative impacts, suggesting that research activity is a potential marker of quality and something that high quality practices can deliver alongside their core responsibilities.
+No negative impacts were identified, suggesting that research activity is a potential marker of quality and something that high-quality practices can deliver alongside their core responsibilities.

 Original publication